danielrdsdev/danielrdsdev/README.md

 ![reactquery][TANSTACK__BADGE]

 **Let's connect!**
-Feel free to reach out to me on [LinkedIn link](https://www.linkedin.com/in/danielrdsdev/)
+Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/danielrdsdev/)

 **Looking forward to collaborating!**